 The County must consider the availability, price and quality of supplies, materials, or equipment available through the state's cooperative purchasing venture before purchasing through another source, per Minn.
 Stat. § 471.345 subd.
-15. If purchases through the state's cooperative purchasing agreement are not feasible, the County shall undergo a formal sealed bid process.
-County Board approval is required for public advertisement for the receipt of sealed bids.
-All sealed bids must go through Financial Services with the exception of Road and Bridge Construction.
+15. If purchases through the state's cooperative purchasing agreement are not feasible, the County shall undergo a formal scaled bid process.
+County Board approval is required for public advertisement for the receipt of scaled bids.
+All scaled bids must apply regist 43 Financial Services with the exception of Road and Bridge Construction.
 Final bid award will be made by the County Board, and the contract will be approved by the County Board.
 Bid documentation will be maintained for a period of at least ten years after project completion and will include, but is not limited to, rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.